Looking Toward the Future: San José Unified’s Employee Housing InitiativeTop

 - How much will these projects cost and who will fund them?

-We actually don’t know yet – there are too many variables to assign a realistic cost estimate until we narrow the list of potential sites and conduct a thorough analysis of the finalists.
+We will have a better idea of the costs once we complete a thorough analysis of the four prioritized properties.
 We plan to work with Santa Clara County, the City of San José, the state of California, and any other interested partners to identify funding options.

 - Why are you hiring consultants?